License installation and management

 - Click Upload file to select the .dat file containing the license.

 - Paste the license string into the text box and click Upload text to send the new license to the server.

 Note that If you upload two licenses of the same type, the license with the earlier expiration date will be shown in the Active section.

-For more details, such as proxy settings or managing licenses and users, see the AutoPass License Server User Guide, downloaded with your AutoPass License Server installation.
+For more details, such as proxy settings or managing licenses and users, see the Autopass License server documentation.

 After you have installed the AutoPass License Server and uploaded your UFT Mobile license to it, complete the Autopass details in the UFT Mobile Settings tab.
 For details, see Administration Settings or Global settings (if shared spaces are enabled).